bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Audit all handlers and listeners.
     * Have all handlers be dispatcher/listener pair.
     * VerseBar handler is really dispatcher and listener.
-* Try to get rid of listeners directory.
-Either remove or move to managers.
 * What is mapIsSelectPlayReady?
 * Is song selection still slower through access after refactor?